Kimwangqing/Kimwangqing.github.io/_posts/2021-02-19-Google-style-guide-notes.md

 * In general, don't use periods with captions.

 #### Periods with abbreviations
-Abbreviations include acronyms, initialisms, shortened words, and contractions.
+Abbreviations include acronyms, initialismes, shortened words, and contractions.
-##### Periods with acromys or initialisms
+##### Periods with acronyms or  initialisms
 * Don't put periods after the letters of an acronym or initialism.
   For example, *NATO*, *CIA*.
 ##### Periods with shortened words
 Sometimes put a period after a shortened word.
 * Put a period after a shortened word.
 For example, *Dr. for doctor*, *etc. for et cetera*, except for *date* and *time*.
 For example, *PM*, *AM*, *Jan*, *Feb*.